Universal Approximation Power of Deep Residual Neural Networks via Nonlinear Control Theory: Introduction

-The objective of this paper is to shed new light into the approximation power of deep neural networks and, in particular, of residual deep neural networks~\cite{ResNets}.
+Roughly speaking, the universal approximation problem for neural networks asks if a neural network can be used to approximate an unknown function when the only knowledge available about such function is its evaluation on a finite number of sample points.
+The quality of the approximation is measured using a norm and different norms lead to different answers to this problem.
+In this paper we focus on the uniform norm, noting that uniform approximation results on compact sets in $L^p$ norms follow as a special case.
+Much of earlier work at the intersection of control theory and neural networks focused on neural networks with \emph{unbounded width}, i.e., with no bound on the number of nodes that can be used in each layer of the architecture of the neural network.
+Having no bound on the width is essential in the classical work on universal approximation, see for example~\cite{KH:91,AP:99,GC:89}.
+In contrast, \emph{deep} neural networks have many layers, but bounded width.
 It has been empirically observed that deep networks have better approximation capabilities than their shallow counterparts and are easier to train~\cite{10.5555/2969033.2969123,DBLP:conf/iclr/UrbanGKAWMPRC17}.
 An intuitive explanation for this fact is based on the different ways in which these types of networks perform function approximation.
-While shallow networks prioritize parallel compositions of simple functions (the number of neurons per layer is a measure of parallelism), deep networks prioritize sequential compositions of simple functions (the number of layers is a measure sequentiality).
-It is therefore natural to seek insights using control theory where the problem of producing interesting behavior by manipulating a few inputs over time, i.e., by sequentially composing them, has been extensively studied.
-Even though control-theoretic techniques have been utilized in the literature to showcase the controllability properties of neural networks, to the best of our knowledge, this paper is the first to use tools from geometric control theory to establish universal approximation properties with respect to the infinity norm.
+While shallow networks prioritize parallel compositions of simple functions (the number of neurons per layer is a measure of parallelism), deep networks prioritize sequential compositions of simple functions (the number of layers is a measure of sequentiality).